FredKSchott/snowpack/docs/docs/04-features.md

 If you're worried about legacy browsers, you should also add a bundler to your production build.
 Check out our [section on bundling for production](#bundle-for-production) for more info.

 Note: During development (`snowpack dev`) we perform no transpilation for older browsers.
 Make sure that you're using a modern browser during development.

+### CSS @import Support

+Snowpack supports native CSS "@import" behavior.
+This behaves slightly differently from JavaScript's `import` behavior.
+In CSS, `@import 'foo/bar.css'` points to the relative file `./foo/bar.css` and not some package "foo".
+There is no currently no way to use the native `@import` statement to import from a package by name.

+If you'd like to use `@import` to import from a package by name, you can use [PostCSS](#postcss) with the [postcss-import](https://github.com/postcss/postcss-import) plugin.
+Alternatively, you can use a JavaScript import to import a CSS file by package name (`import 'foo/bar.css';`).

+**Note for webpack users:** If you're migrating an existing app to snowpack, note that `@import '~package/...'` (URL starting with a tilde) is a syntax specific to webpack.
+With `postcss-import` you have to remove the `~` from your `@import`s.